Götz George: Early life

-George was born in Berlin-Wannsee into a well known acting family: his father, Heinrich George, was a famous film and theater actor, and his mother, Berta Drews, a character actress.
-George is named after his father's favorite, Imperial Knight Götz von Berlichingen.
-His father was imprisoned by the Soviets and died after an appendectomy in the Soviet NKVD special internment camp Nr.
-7, with his death likely hastened by starvation.
+George was born in Berlin-Wannsee in 1938, into a well known acting family; his father, Heinrich George, was a famous film and theater actor, and his mother, Berta Drews, a character actress.
+George is named after the German 16th-century Imperial Knight Götz von Berlichingen, which was also his father's favourite stage role.
+His father was imprisoned by the Soviets after the Second World War and died in 1946 after an appendectomy in the Soviet NKVD special camp Nr.
+7 (on the site of the former Sachsenhausen concentration camp), with his death likely hastened by starvation.
 George grew up in Berlin with his elder brother Jan and his mother.
 He attended school in Berlin-Lichterfelde and later attended the Lyzeum Alpinum in Zuoz, Switzerland.

 Career

 Stage

 George made his stage debut in 1950, performing a role in William Saroyan's My Heart's in the Highlands.
-From 1955 to 1958 he also studied at the Berlin UFA-Nachwuchsstudio, though he received the crucial part of his acting education between 1958 and 1963.
+From 1955 to 1958 he also studied at the Berlin UFA-Nachwuchsstudio ('Young Talent Studio'), though he received the crucial part of his acting education between 1958 and 1963.
 Following his mother's advice he occasionally played at the Deutsches Theater in Göttingen under the direction of Heinz Hilpert.
 After Hilpert's death, George would never join a fixed theater company again, although he did regularly perform on tours and as a guest performer.

-Hansgünther Heyme signed him in 1972 to the Kölner Schauspielhaus, where George played Martin Luther in Dieter Forte's Martin Luther und Thomas Münzer.
-His most important stage achievement, in his own opinion, was the lead role in Büchner's Danton's Death during the Salzburg Festival in 1981.
+In 1972 Hansgünther Heyme signed George to the Kölner Schauspielhaus, where he played Martin Luther in Dieter Forte's Martin Luther und Thomas Münzer.
+His most important stage achievement, in his own opinion, was the lead role as Georges Danton in Georg Büchner's drama Danton's Death during the Salzburg Festival in 1981.
 In 1986 and 1987, George, together with Eberhard Feik and Helmut Stauss, stage-managed Gogol's The Government Inspector.
 Performing in Anton Chekhov's Platonov, George went on his last theater tour.